HASE-Group/hase_iii_userguide/hasepp.md

 ### Standard Services

 #### $extra_classes_defs
 Used to forward define any types or global variables needed that were not declared in the EDL.
-Anything declared in this section will be visible to the $startup, $report, and $body sections in the generated c++ file.
+Anything declared in this section will be visible to the $startup, $report, and $body sections in the generated c++ file for the given entity.

 #### $startup
 This section is called in all entities before simulation starts.
 All entities will complete execution of this section before the first-time step of the simulation is launched.